 Josephson Engineering C725 LDC tube microphone

-Truly state of the art variable pattern vacuum tube hybrid microphone.
+Truly state of the art variable pattern vacuum tube hybrid studio recording microphone.
 Includes power supply with pattern control and mode selector.

-Our newest microphone, the C725, uses the dual-diaphragm capsule used in the C700 series, with unique dual-mode vacuum-tube/FET hybrid electronics and switchable directional patterns.
+Josephson’s newest microphone, the C725 uses the dual-diaphragm capsule used in the C700 series, with unique dual-mode vacuum-tube/FET hybrid electronics and switchable directional patterns.

 The C725 provides classic studio microphone performance using a hybrid of vacuum tube and solid state technology, and our advanced dual-diaphragm capsule used on the C700 and C716 microphones.
 A separate high voltage regulated power supply is provided, with five switchable directional patterns and a unique warm/cool selector to optimize the signal path.
 The C725 is suitable for detailed vocal and instrument pickup.

 The head grille uses Josephson’s patented aluminum foam, fused to the housing for physical and electrical protection, with only an ultrafine highly open mesh used for contamination protection.
 No other structure is needed, so internal reflections are random and minimal, allowing clean, detailed sound pickup.
 The capsule assembly is internally shockmounted so the microphone can be attached directly to a stand through its yoke mount.
 The C725 features a satin nickel finish for durability in studio use.

 The internal circuitry is related to other Josephson mics, with a cascode topology for best linearity.
 Instead of two FETs to build the cascode, in the C725 the voltage-gain section uses a custom low-noise FET, while the current gain stage uses a new production pentode vacuum tube.
 This allows the low noise of the FET along with the dynamic characteristics of the vacuum tube.
 The output is provided through a custom nickel-core transformer, which has independent windings for output and gain control.